 What you need to do is work out what you can realistically get for $30 per month.
 It’s not uncommon to see special deals at this kind of price point for a very limited time, which is fine if you don’t mind the rigmarole of changing providers on a regular basis.
 However, if you’re after a more long-term solution, here are the key factors to consider.

 - How much data do I need?
 At the $30 price point, you will start seeing providers offering unlimited standard national calls and texts, which means that the key differentiator between plans will be the data inclusion.
+If you're not sure how much data you need, you can use our mobile data usage calculator to find out.

 - How long does my credit need to last?
 You could opt for long-expiry pay-as-you-go options, such as amaysim’s As You Go plan or ALDImobile’s PAYG plan, both of which offer 365-day expiry, although they don’t have exceptional call, text or data rates.
 Most prepaid plans still come with 30-day expiry, although many major carriers now offer 28-day expiry plans instead.
 That’s not always bad value depending on the inclusions, as long as you’re going to use them.